ukrishnas/LPSharp/README.md

   of the OR-Tools code base as a copy (until the public repository decreases in size).
 Only the LP solver related code has been retained.
-- LPBench has benchmark results and logs of the solvers built from this repository using wide area network traffic engineering LP models, Netlib, and the collection maintained by Hans D. Mittelmann.
+- LPBench has benchmark results and logs of the solvers built from this repository using Netlib and the collection maintained by Hans D. Mittelmann.
 - LPSharp is the C# based Powershell console that provides script-able cmdlets to read MPS files, instantiate multiple solvers, read solver-specific parameters, load models into the solver using solver APIs to create variables,